InputUsername/rescrobbled/README.md

 Alternatively you can install from source using `cargo install --path .` from the crate root.

+There is also an [AUR package](https://aur.archlinux.org/packages/rescrobbled-git/) by [brycied00d](https://github.com/brycied00d), which should always build the latest version of rescrobbled from this repository.

 To use rescrobbled with Last.fm, you'll need a Last.fm API key and secret.
 These can be obtained [here](https://www.last.fm/api/account/create).
 To use ListenBrainz, you'll need a user token which can be found [here](https://listenbrainz.org/profile/).

 ### Configuration